EthereumEx/blockchain-060/01.LocalBlockchain/README.md

             geth --datadir .\data --mine --minerthreads 2 --networkid 54321

 # FAQ #
+* What are the passwords on the files in they keystore folder?

+    There is currently no password on any of the files in the key store folder.
 * Is there a way to not run mining locally?

     Yes it is possible to not run mining locally.
 In order to do this a miner would need to be running on another computer.